19hours/sg-statutes/Acts/Stamp Duties Act.md

 on sale of residential property; and which is acquired on or after 20th February 2010 but before 30th August 2010

-In addition to duty underparagraph (a), where the propertyis disposed ofin the following period from the date of its acquisition:
+In addition to duty under paragraph (a), where the property is disposed of in the following period from the date of its acquisition:

 Amount of consideration or value (whichever is applicable) of the residential property